-Between the fourth and the final semesters, students take 4 Liberal Arts elective courses.
-These fall into two categories: Art and Culture Electives, and General Electives.
-The courses offered as choices change from year to year in order to keep our thinking fresh, to put new ideas and questions in circulation, and to capitalise on the expertise we can engage at a given time.
+Between the fourth and the sixth semesters, students take four Liberal Arts electives.
+These courses may change from year to year in order to keep our thinking fresh, to put new ideas and questions in circulation, and to capitalise on the expertise we can engage at a given time.
 Most of these electives require students to write a formal, methodically researched and referenced paper at the end of the semester.
 The following sampling of courses offered in the past might give an idea of the range of electives among which students choose.